Plešivica wine region vineyards and rolling hills

 Growing commitment to organic viticulture and low-intervention winemaking

-Local cuisine featuring duck, game, mushrooms, and seasonal produce
+Local cuisine built around duck, game, mushrooms, and seasonal produce

 What Makes Plešivica Special